 For testing purposes only you may wish to create a self-signed SSL certificate.
 This allows you to configure and test secure SSL mode without buying a real certificate from Verisign, Thawte, or another Certificate Authority (CA).
-However a self-signed certificate doesn't provide true security and your users will be warned about an insecure (self-signed) certificate.
-You should only use a self-signed certificate for testing purposes.
+However a self-signed certificate doesn't provide true security and your users will be warned about an insecure (self-signed) certificate unless you have registered your certificate on their systems.
+In general, you should only use a self-signed certificate for testing purposes.
 Here's how to generate a self-signed certificate on a Linux system.